 raumdinge.blogspot.de

 10. Boxes hanging on branches - why not a calendar?
 This is also from Valentina.
-She has instructions for boxes in the posting at the link: raumdinge.blogspot.de
+She has instructions for the boxes in the posting at the link: raumdinge.blogspot.de

 11. This is how you can arrange a chocolate calendar.
 Also from here: raumdinge.blogspot.de